 My political involvement has also expanded across Virginia.
 Women are chronically under-represented in Virginia’s government.
 There are currently no female members of Congress from Virginia.
-Women compose only 18% of the House of Delegates and about 20% of the Virginia Senate, a statistic that will drastically declined after this year’s elections.
-Meanwhile, women are nearly 51% of Virginia’s population according to the US Census Bureau.
+Women compose about 17%.
+Meanwhile, women are nearly 50% of Virginia’s population according to the US Census Bureau.
 After the 2007 campaign, a group of like-minded women and I founded GWEN (Get Women Elected Now) to encourage progressive women in Northern Virginia to run for public office.
 Our goal is to promote women candidates for local offices here in Northern Virginia, educate first-time candidates, and volunteer our help to get them elected.
 While GWEN is no longer active, I continue to think the issue of how few women are in public office is problematic and needs to change.